opencog/atomspace/opencog/persist/json/README.md

 Status
 ------
-**Version 0.8.0.** There is just enough here to be usable for basic things.
+**Version 0.9.0.** There is just enough here to be usable for basic things.
-Still missing is the ability to update the AtomSpace via JSON, and the ability to run arbitrary queries.
+Several convenience calls are missing, as well as the ability to run arbitrary queries.
 Adding support for this is **really easy**, and just slightly tedious.
 The hard part is writing the docs!
-See the neighboring directory `../sexpr/Commands.cc` for explicit examples of how to implement what's missing.
 Patches are solicited and will be accepted.

 Network API